Practice the TEAS for Free

 About the TEAS

-Ordering questions: It will be necessary for you to put items in the correct sequence.
-This will be accomplished by dragging and dropping them or by matching and numbering the answer choices.
+• Ordering questions: You’ll be asked to arrange certain items in a specific sequence.
+This task could involve either dragging and dropping the items into the correct order or matching and numbering the answer choices accordingly.

 Sections of the TEAS